Internet in Malaysia

-From its beginnings in 1995, the Internet in Malaysia has become the main platform for free discussion in Malaysia's otherwise tightly controlled media environment.
-As of Q1 2017, Malaysia has broadband penetration rates of 103.6% (per 100 inhabitants) and 81.8% (per 100 households).
+Since its beginnings in 1995, the Internet in Malaysia has become the main platform for free discussion in the country's otherwise tightly controlled media environment.
+As of Q1 2017, Malaysia had broadband penetration rates of 103.6% (per 100 inhabitants) and 81.8% (per 100 households).

 History

 Malaysia began its Internet services in 1987 with MIMOS (Malaysian Institutes of Microelectronics Systems) as the sole provider.
 MIMOS was first established in 1985 to provide critical infrastructure for the advancement of the local electronics industry.
 The first Internet service in Malaysia, known as the Rangkaian Komputer Malaysia (RangKoM), connects all the universities in Malaysia to MIMOS to enable researchers from the universities to communicate with each other.
 The main applications used at that time were e-mails and electronic forums (such as Usenet) and because the main users were mainly academicians and researchers, the information being exchanged were mostly academic related.
 The conception of RangKoM allowed MIMOS and the universities to create the local talent pool in computer networks which at that time was a very new subject area in Malaysia.

 In 1992, the Joint Advanced Research Integrated Network (JARING) was conceived by MIMOS as part of the 6th Malaysia Plan to provide Internet services to the nation.
 JARING was connected to many research and academic institutions, including several government and private agencies.
 Its main objective is to support the education, research and commercialization activities in Malaysia.
 JARING also had a gateway to the international Internet.
-A leased line to the United States with the speed of 64 kbit/s was introduced on November 1992.
+A leased line to the United States with the speed of 64 kbit/s was introduced in November 1992.

 Datacraft Asia provided the Cisco Systems AGS router for the Internet connection to JARING in February 1993.